Startup Autopsy Laboratory

 Submit the specimen

-Describe your idea — what you're building, who it's for, where you're at.
+Describe your idea — what you're building, who it's for, where you stand.
 Rough is fine.
-The agents fill in the blanks.
+The agents do the research.

 EXAMINATION